JelleZijlstra/taxonomy/docs/home.md

 discovered), or the chronology at [Phanerozoic](/p/Phanerozoic) (until I incorporate Precambrian fossils into the database).

+Use the [Homonym Finder](/homonym-finder) tool to find species-group homonyms (useful if you are considering naming a new species).

 To cite this project, use:

 - Zijlstra, J.S.
 2024.
 Hesperomys Project (Version 24.1.0) [Data set].
 Zenodo.